google/badwolf/docs/bql.md

 ## Removing complex facts out of existing graphs using existing statements

-In some cases you want to create remove facts--remove existing triples---in an existing graph or graphs based on facts existing on the same or other graphs.
+In some cases you want to remove facts -- remove existing triples -- in an existing graph or graphs based on facts existing on the same or other graphs.
 Deconstructing facts requires two steps: (1) querying for the information that is going to be used to remove facts, and (2) how the facts to be removed are